 “I love animals.
 Growing up I always knew I wanted to work with animals but was never quite sure what that would look like for me.
 When I realized that being a vet technician tied all the things I love and enjoy together, I just knew it was meant to be.
 I get to work with animals, interact with clients and learn new things about vet medicine every day…all the while knowing I may have made a difference in someone’s life today.”

 Miranda has a dog and a cat.
 Garfield, her orange long-haired tabby is her closest friend.
 He has been by her side since 2003.
 He spends his days lounging around on window sills waiting for dinnertime.
 Miranda's best friend, Roxii, is a labrador/border collie mix.
 Miranda adopted Roxii as a pup in 2007 after getting settled in Austin.
 She goes on all of the hiking adventures with Miranda and her favorite place to explore is the Greenbelt.

-Sarah loves cats and enjoys providing them with a low-stress environment while at work.
-When not at work, Sarah spends her time kicking it with her two cats and jamming out on the piano, guitar, and even the trumpet.
-She has been with our team since April 2016 and is fantastic at venipuncture and catheter placement.
-Sarah is excited to get to meet all of the fur babies and pet owners of Southwest Austin.
+Sarah loves both cats and dogs and works hard to provide a low-stress environment for them while at work.
+Sarah has three fur babies in her care: Sammy the Rottweiler mix, Orca the pit bull mix, and Lina the neighborhood black cat.
+When not at work, Sarah enjoys playing video games and various musical instruments with her husband.
+Sarah has been with our team since April 2016 and is fantastic at catheter placement and venipuncture.
+Sarah is happy to meet and care for all of the pet owners and fur babies of Southwest Austin.